Boogie Nights: Production

 Reynolds did not get along with Anderson while filming.
 After seeing a rough cut of the film, Reynolds allegedly fired his agent for recommending it.
 Despite this, Reynolds won a Golden Globe Award and was nominated for an Academy Award for his performance.
 Later, Anderson wanted Reynolds to star in his next film Magnolia, but Reynolds declined it.
 In 2012, Reynolds denied rumors that he disliked the film, calling it "extraordinary" and saying that his opinion of it has nothing to do with his relationship with Anderson.
 According to Wahlberg, Reynolds wanted his character Jack Horner to have an Irish accent, which he used for the character on his first day of shooting, before dropping it on the next day.

 According to Thomas Jane, who played Todd Parker in the film, the character Cosmo throwing firecrackers throughout the drug deal scene was not originally in the script, but was written for Anderson's friend Joe G. M. Chan, whom Anderson had seen randomly throwing firecrackers at a party before asking him to appear in the film.
 Jane also said that Reynolds had attempted to knee him in the crotch during filming due to Anderson keeping the camera rolling after the end of the take, with Jane taunting him as part of a prank.
 Reynolds sent a six pack of beer to Jane's trailer as an apology.

 Release

 The film premiered at the Toronto International Film Festival and New York Film Festival, before opening on two screens in the United States on October 10, 1997.
 It grossed $50,168 during its opening weekend.
 Three weeks later, it expanded to 907 theaters and grossed $4.7 million, ranking number four for the week.
 It eventually earned $26.4 million in the United States and $16.7 million in foreign markets for a worldwide box office total of $43.1 million.
+After its usual pay TV partner of New Line Cinema, Starz, backed down the rights to air the movie due to concerns of runtime, it was picked up by HBO for pay television showings.

+Boogie Nights was released on VHS in 1998, DVD in 2000, and Blu-ray in 2010, and Ultra HD Blu-ray on December 16, 2025.

 Reception

+Critical response

 Reynolds received over ten accolades for his performance, including a Golden Globe Award, in addition to nominations for an Academy Award, and a Screen Actors Guild Award.